Shop With Confidence: FREE Growing & Glowing Promise

 Planting Partner Pollinators Together

 You should also select varieties that have similar care and spray requirements.
-We don’t want to be spraying our Apples while harvesting our Peaches!
+We don't want to be spraying our Apples while harvesting our Peaches!
+This also applies when using dormant oil spray for fruit trees or fertilizer for fruit trees during seasonal maintenance.

-• Apples can be planted with other Apples, or Pears.
+• Apples can be planted with other Apples or Pears.

 • Peaches can be planted with Nectarine.